Vintage Review: NSU Ro80 – The World’s First Rotary Engine Sedan – ‘Wonder-car with dark sides’

 Until the advent of touchscreens (which I still don’t believe belong in a motor vehicle), modern cars had finally, after years of painful development, reached a certain amount of international consensus on control placement, and so it’s jarring to be reminded how much that DIDN’T used to be the case.
 (The Ro80 control labeling was usefully improved for 1970.)

-The caption at the bottom of the page reds, “The function of the switches and signal lamps is not immediately apparent.
+The caption at the bottom of the page reads, “The function of the switches and signal lamps is not immediately apparent.
 To the left of the steering wheel is the switch for the indicators and dimming, to the right (almost hidden) is the lever for the wipers, washers and horn.
 According to auto motor und sport measurements, the usable capacity of the trunk is 348 liters.”

 The buttons on the dashboard are not labeled, so they are easily confused at first.
 Unfortunately, the pleasant English custom of simply having their meaning engraved into the glass of the warning lights has not been adopted either; the heating controls are clearer and sensibly illuminated.
 Unfortunately, the heat control lever could only be operated with great effort — a defect that often remains in new car models for years.
 The heating effect itself was good and was sufficient even in very cold weather.
 The stepless fan achieves a considerable heating and defrosting performance when fully open.
 The direct ventilation is also good — not only because of its good effect, but also because it can be easily switched off.